 Jose Antonio Vargas is a Pulitzer Prize-winning journalist, filmmaker, and the founder of Define American, a campaign that seeks to elevate the conversation around immigration.

-In June 2011, the New York Times Magazine published a groundbreaking essay he wrote in which he revealed and chronicled his life in America as an undocumented immigrant, stunning media and political circles and attracting worldwide coverage.
+In June 2011, the New York Times Magazine published a groundbreaking essay he wrote in which he revealed and chronicled his life in America as an undocumented immigrant, stunning media and political circles and attracting international coverage.
 A year later, he appeared on the cover of TIME magazine worldwide with fellow undocumented immigrants as part of a follow-up cover story he wrote.
 Since then, he has testified at a Senate Judiciary Committee hearing on immigration reform, and written and directed Documented, a documentary film on his undocumented experience.
-It world premiered in June 2013 as the centerpiece of the AFIDOCS film festival in Washington, D.C.
+It world premiered at the AFI Docs film festival in Washington, D.C. in June 2013, was released theatrically in May 2014, and aired on CNN in June 2014, having been acquired by CNN Films in November 2013 before its international premiere at the International Documentary Film Festival Amsterdam.